Riserva Pas Dosé

 Short Veronese Tendone.

-End of August.
+From the begin of September.
 The grapes are harvested by hand and transported in boxes.
 The boxes are then placed in the cellar, cooling the grapes before pressing

 Soft pressing occurs at a temperature between 10-12°C. The first fermentation takes place in thermo-controlled tanks, here, the temperature can range from 15-18°C. In April the wine then undergoes second fermentation using its own yeasts.